bgonggw/Vision-Zero/README.md

 # Has Vision Zero Made NYC Safer?
-This repository stores all my code for the project <p><a href="http://blog.nycdatascience.com/student-works/r-visualization/has-vision-zero-made-nyc-safer/">Has Vision Zero Made NYC Safer?</a></p>
+This repository stores all my code for the project <a href="http://blog.nycdatascience.com/student-works/r-visualization/has-vision-zero-made-nyc-safer/">Has Vision Zero Made NYC Safer?</a>

 The Rmarkdown slides can be viewed at https://jonathanlxy.github.io/Vision-Zero/